Iterative Training of Physics-Informed Neural Networks with Fourier-enhanced Features: Proposed Method

 However, this approach does not consider a warm start and is not particularly adapted to a learning problem.
 For better approximation capabilities, we propose an iterative scheme.
 We warm start using a vanilla PINN pre-training to get an initial value $\omega_0$ for the weights of the basis generator.
 Then we compute $\theta_{i+1} = \theta^*(w_i)$ before performing a one-step gradient-descent on $\omega_i$ to minimize $\Lupper(\omega_i \ | \ \theta_{i+1})$ to get $\omega_{i+1}$.
 This leads to Algorithm~\ref{alg:blo}.
 The convergence of this numerical scheme and the approximation capabilities of the new neural network architecture are studied in the next section.

-\begin{remark} Our approach is related to deep kernel learning, where a neural network learns a nonlinear feature transformation, and a Gaussian process is defined over the resulting feature space using a traditional kernel function.
+\begin{remark}[Relation to deep kernel learning] In deep kernel learning, we use a neural network to learn a nonlinear feature transformation, and a Gaussian process is defined over the resulting feature space using a traditional kernel function.
 This enables learning a flexible, data-driven kernel that combines the expressiveness of deep learning with the uncertainty estimation of Gaussian processes \citep{wilson2016deep}.
-However, to the best of the authors' knowledge, learning a Gaussian process with a nonlinear PDE prior is not yet possible \citep{NIPS2017_71ad16ad}, and we propose a solution in that case. \end{remark}
+However, to the best of the authors' knowledge, learning a Gaussian process with a nonlinear PDE prior is not yet possible \citep{jidling2017linearly}; we propose a solution in this case. \end{remark}

-\begin{remark}[On resampling strategies] The proposed framework has broad integration potential, as it can be added to almost any existing neural architecture by changing the last layer to include the RFF extension.
-However, in practice, resampling strategies to approximate the integrals must be taken with care.
-Since the upper update is a slow process, resampling does not abruptly impact the solution, while, for the lower-level problem, its convexity implies a fast convergence.
-If there are not enough sampling points, we might converge to an aliased solution as a local minimum.
-A practical condition (given in Appendix~\ref{app:proof_rank_cond}) on the minimum number of sampling points is $N_u + N_f > 2D$. \end{remark}
+\begin{remark}[On the warm start] Pre-training a standard PINN for several hundred epochs provides initial network parameters for basis generation.
+This is necessary for homogeneous PDEs to prevent convergence to $u \equiv 0$, since standard initialization yields near-zero outputs that trivially minimize the lower-level problem.
+For non-homogeneous PDEs, the source term prevents this issue.